 Thanks for writing in Kristina!
 If anyone else would like to share a St. Knut’s Day song or tradition, feel free to comment below.

 This article was posted on Wednesday, January 17th, 2007 at 1:04 pm and is filed under Children's Songs, Countries & Cultures, Finland, Holiday Songs, Holidays Around the World, Languages, Norway, St. Knut's Day - Tjugondag Knut, St. Knut's Day Songs, Sweden, Swedish, Swedish Children's Songs.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 2 Responses to “St. Knut’s Day – Looting the Christmas Tree”